handcraftedinthealps/RedisTransportBundle/README.md

 $this->messageBus->dispatch(
     new DomainEventMessage(
-        'modified',             // the custom event name
+        'contact.modified',     // the custom event action
-        'contact',              // the model which has been changed '1',                    // the model id
-        [                       // the model payload
+        'contact',              // the model which has been changed '1',                    // the model id or uuid [                       // the model payload
             'id' => '1',
             'firstName' => 'Heidi',